Ceramic Dictionary

 es: CARGAR (a) Hornos

 Packing kilns: Firing is one of the big expenses in ceramics and it’s important not to waste space or time.
 Kilns can be rectangular, round, octagonal, square or oval and they either open from the top or at the front.
-Large industrial ones are very well designed, they are square or rectangle and the inside is a trolley on wheels that can be packed outside the kiln.
+Large industrial ones are very well designed, they are square or rectangular and the inside is a trolley on wheels that can be packed outside the kiln.
 This allows you to work on all four sides and mount the floors one by one.
 When completely packed it is pushed back into the kiln.

 All kilns have their good and bad points and you have to consider the shape and size you buy in relation to what you work with.
 Kilns that open at the top have some advantages; you can see the whole floor from above, which allows you to arrange and change the layout and check that the decorated pieces do not touch.

-See: Kiln – Furniture
+Read more about: Kiln – Furniture

-es: CARGAR (b) Arcilla para coccion de bizcocho
+es: CARGAR (b) Arcilla para cocción de bizcocho

 Always check to what temperature the clay you are using can and should be fired to.
 Over-firing clay can turn it into a liquid and destroy your kiln.
 Clay shrinks during firing.
 If you fire clay to its correct temperature, shrinking will stop, but if you under-fire it, shrinking will continue when it is re-fired.
-There are two way of firing and each one has different methods.
+There are two ways of firing and each one has different methods.

 a) The clay is fired to become bisque.